eqNj/eqN-PD2-Filter/README.md

 ### The 'Strict' filter has the following changes (after character level 75):

+Flawless gems no longer notify.
+(Perfect gems still do.)

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.
 (Elite tier will still show.)

 Non-magic elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.